Pricing Blog Formulas Tools About Download

 The key is that both work from the same reference point but in opposite directions.

-When to Use Highlights vs Lowlights
+When Should You Use Highlights vs Lowlights?

 The choice depends on your client’s goal and the current state of their hair.